ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the following request will rename the Tag whose ID is 1 from **Phishing** to **Phishing Attack**:
+For example, the following request will rename the Tag whose ID is 1 from **Ransomware** to **Ransomware Attack**:

 .. code::

     PUT /v3/tags/1
     {
-        "name": "Phishing Attack"
+        "name": "Ransomware Attack"
     }

 JSON Response